finom/mongo-git-backup/README.md

 - `--db` - DB name you want to restore (required)
 - `--repo` - a Git repository where backup is stored (required)
 - `--branch` - a branch of the Git repository (optional, `master` by default)
-- `--checkout` - switches to a specified commit or git tag
+- `--checkout` - switches to a specified commit or git tag (optional)

 Example:
 ```